-We are dedicated to reaching out in Christian love to the most vulnerable people in Haiti: the children.
-Missionaries Bobby and Sherry Burnette started Love A Child Orphanage in response to the staggering number of children found abandoned, abused, orphaned, enslaved, malnourished, or needing medical attention.
-Love A Child Children’s Home provides a loving Christian home for children living in otherwise hopeless situations.
+Missionaries Bobby and Sherry Burnette started Love A Child Orphanage in response to the staggering number of children found abandoned, abused, orphaned, enslaved, malnourished, or desperately needing medical attention.
+Our Children’s Home provides a loving, Christian home for children living in otherwise hopeless situations.

-More than twenty years ago, Sherry prayed with a dying mother in a Mobile Medical Clinic set up in the remote village of Petit Desdunes, Haiti.
-The woman whispered her last request to Sherry: “Please take care of my four children after I die.”
+Over twenty years ago, a dying mother prayed with Sherry at one of our Mobile Medical Clinics; she whispered her last final earthly request, “Please take care of my four children after I die.”

-Sherry assured the young mother that she would bring the children into her home to love and care for them as they grew up.
-Those four sick, malnourished, and frightened children became the first orphans nurtured by Love A Child.
+Sherry promised the young woman that she would take care of her children, love, and care for them as her own.
+Those four frightened, sick, and malnourished children were Love A Child’s first orphans.

 Before long, Bobby and Sherry took in more children desperate for care.

 God’s confirmation to Bobby and Sherry came when they were gifted a large tract of land by a Haitian national who’d fled Haiti for the United States during notorious “Papa Doc” Duvalier’s presidential reign.

 The largest facility of its kind, our 21,500-sq. ft.
 Children’s Home in Fond Parisien, was to be the site of God’s glorification in the lives of countless souls.